Reviews You Can Rely On

 Support

-The Anycubic Vyper support ends up being pretty decent overall.
-The company has a dedicated Vyper-specific support page and responded when reached out for help, though not as timely as we would have liked.
+Anycubic has a dedicated Vyper-specific support page and responded when we reached out for help, though not as timely as we would have liked.
 Its warranty is also not industry-leading, but it sells key replacements at an affordable price, with plenty of helpful videos to aid in doing so.

 Anycubic is China-based and does not appear to have any real-time way to contact customer service.
 The company's support process is ticket-based, and there's no number or chat service we could find.
 However, the support team did respond to an email inquiry and seemed knowledgeable and helpful.
 We feigned a problem about excessive burning with our ABS prints, and they suggested the culprit was likely that the print head temp was too high and asked for our slicing settings to help correct the situation — an appropriate direction.